gracefuldev/sixmilebridge/README.md

 (where by "you" I mean "us" not people generally)

-We mount login creds from your home directory into the container.

-Create `~/.netrc` if it doesn't yet exist on your computer.
-(If it doesn't, and you've started the container, I'm sorry.
-It probably screwed it up and made an empty directory there.
-Remove that, create an empty file instead, and rebuild the container in VSCode.)

 If you're going to deploy, then you'll need to log in to Heroku.

-Inside the container, you can `heroku login`.
+Inside the container, you can `heroku login -i`.

 To link your git repo to the heroku app: `heroku git:remote sixmilebridge`

-Now you can `heroku logs`
+Now you can `heroku logs` or `heroku run rake db:seed`

-## secrets

 ### Development